-If you were injured due to the actions of a negligent podiatrist, our Baltimore lawyers will fight for the rightful compensation owed to you by making your podiatrist answer for the harm they have caused.
+If you were injured due to the actions of a negligent podiatrist, our Baltimore podiatrist malpractice attorneys will fight for the rightful compensation owed to you.
 Unfortunately, some podiatrists put money before the health of their patients, but our lawyers will not stand by and allow this to continue to happen.
-We have helped countless clients file claims against negligent medical professionals and have successfully recovered them compensation for their injuries.
+We have helped countless clients file claims against negligent medical professionals and have successfully recovered compensation for their injuries.

 About Podiatrist Malpractice Claims in Baltimore

 Any person who has been injured by podiatrist malpractice can file a claim to hold the podiatrist accountable for what happened.
 However, to be successful with your claim, you will need to prove the following:

 - The podiatrist owed you a standard of care (i.e., you were, in fact, their patient at the time);

 - The podiatrist failed to provide this standard of care; and

 - You were injured as a result of their failure in this regard.